bohdanmartines/bohdanmartines.github.io/_posts/2023-05-07-solve-medium-leetcode-problem.md

 In this task, we are given a string, and our goal is to find the length of the longest substring that has no repeated characters in it.

-Let's put a couple of input and expecter results:
+Let's put a couple of sets of the input and expected result:

 | Input string | Longest substring | Longest substring's length |
 |:------------:|:-----------------:|:--------------------------:|